dragonflyoss/d7y.io/docs/operations/integrations/pip.md

 ### Create a configuration file for pip

-Create the `~/.pip/pip.conf` file and use `global.proxy` to forward Python packages download requests to the Dragonfly HTTP proxy, so that it can use the P2P network to distribute file, configuration content is as follows:
+Create a `~/.pip/pip.conf` file and use `global.proxy` to forward Python package download requests to the Dragonfly HTTP proxy so that it can distribute files via the P2P network.
+The configuration content is as follows:

 > Notice: Replace the `proxy` address with your actual address.